5 Tips for Budgeting Success!

 Gather up each of your bills for the month, such as utility bills, credit cards, rent, insurance, daycare (if any), or care payment – anyone you pay every month.
 Add them all up and write the amount down on an envelope.

 #2 Control your food costs

 For one month, write down whatever you spend on food; everything from groceries to fast food.
 Anything you spend on food – even coffee.
 This will help you figure out how much you spend on food each month.
 Try to figure out how you can shop smarter and spend less.
 Maybe this means buying more frozen food and dry goods.
 Or maybe, you can do meal prep once a week and save meals in the freezer to cut down on fast food costs.
 Decide on a budget for food and stick to it.
 Next, write down your food budget amount on another envelope.

 #3 Budgeting for auto or transportation costs

-Estimate how much you spend each month in transportation costs.
-Write down that amount down on another envelope.
+Estimate how much you spend each month on transportation costs.
+Write down that amount on another envelope.
 You may want to keep a separate envelope for auto savings if you think that your car might break down in the future.
 Add a few extra dollars each month to this envelope.